TharinduTS/laevis_GBS_2020/README.md

 ```

-## Run following in one of the folders created for filtered bams by the first script to collect finalized bams in a seperate folder(filtered_bam_files/l_only, ONLY IF NEEDED)
+## Run following in one of the folders created for filtered bams by the first script to collect finalized bams in a seperate folder(filtered_bam_files/l_only)

  make a directory to collect all finalized bam files
  ```bash